 You can also freeze it to save for use later.
 If you freeze it, it may separate a bit when you defrost it.
 Give it a whir in the blender or a stiff whisk and it should come back together just fine.

-- 1 Tbsp fresh ginger (or 1/2 tsp ground ginger)
+- 1 tablespoon fresh ginger (or ½ teaspoon ground ginger)

 - Combine all ingredients in the bowl of a food processor or in a high speed blender and blend until smooth and creamy.

 If you have a peanut allergy or are avoiding legumes, you can substitute any nut butter for the peanut butter in a 1:1 ratio.

 If you are on Whole30 and cannot have added sweeteners, skip the coconut sugar and use 1 date.

 To blend, you can use a food processor, blender, or immersion/stick blender.
 If using a stick blender, start with all ingredients in a mason jar and put the stick blender all the way in the bottom, working through until smooth.